Does Whole Family Need Life Insurance?

-For most households, life insurance offers a way to replace income if the unexpected happens.
-However, in many cases, it makes sense to purchase coverage for stay-at-home spouses or even children.
+Life insurance offers a way to replace income for most households if the unexpected happens.
+However, it makes sense to purchase coverage for stay-at-home spouses or even children in many cases.
 Here are some of the considerations to weigh.

 For breadwinners, life insurance is a must-have coverage in many households.
-Employers often offer group term life insurance as part of a benefits package, but not all employers offer the coverage and these limited policies may not offer enough financial relief for families.
+Employers often offer group term life insurance as part of a benefits package.
+Still, not all employers offer the coverage, and these limited policies may not offer enough financial relief for families.
 Often, employer-provided policies can only replace income for a year or two.
-A policy that you can control offers freedom to choose your own death benefit amounts and provides more ways to structure your policy.
+A policy that you can control offers freedom to choose your death benefit amounts and provides more ways to structure your policy.

-Over a longer time period, you may be able to measure the financial contribution of a stay-at-home parent in the hundreds of thousands of dollars.
-Purchasing life insurance for stay-at-home spouses may not be everyone’s first instinct, but a family that plans for the unexpected is better prepared if the worst-case situation happens.
+Over a more extended time, you may be able to measure the financial contribution of a stay-at-home parent in the hundreds of thousands of dollars.
+Purchasing life insurance for stay-at-home spouses may not be everyone’s first instinct.
+Still, a family that plans and prepares for the unexpected is more ready if the worst-case situation happens.

 Life insurance for kids may be the most affordable choice of all.
-If your kids have student loans and you’ve cosigned, life insurance can be especially important.
-Age is a big factor in the cost of life insurance, so kids have us all beat when it comes to premium costs.
-However, the value of coverage can’t be overlooked.
+Life insurance can be essential if your kids have student loans and you’ve cosigned.
+Age is a significant factor in the cost of life insurance, so kids have us all beat when it comes to premium costs.
+However, you can’t overlook the value of coverage.
 A life insurance policy purchased now can guarantee low rates for your children for the rest of their lives.
-Some types of policies also have limited time periods for premiums, meaning the policy is paid off after a set number of years and the coverage remains in place for a lifetime.
+Some policies also have limited periods for premiums, meaning the policy payments stop after a set number of years, and the coverage remains in place for a lifetime.